 That one's a particularly egregious, concentrated example, but the game is filled with what I call "crawl spaces" which are narrow spaces in walls you can climb through to get to a new area.
 Functionally, they're no different from a doorway; except that they're sometimes easy to miss, and the animation to climb through them is reaaaly looooong.
 There's no reason for them to be in the game; visual spectacle should never come before gameplay.

 Another thing they reaaaly overuse is sliding sections.
-It's an extremely frequent mechanic that during exploration, you slide down a steep slope of ice, rock, or whatever material, and you control only your left/right steering and jumping as you go down.
-In most of these sections, there's a risk of falling off the edge and respawning at the top, and the steering is so slidey that it's often close to impossible to avoid this when you don't know how the path will curve around the next corner.
-These sequences never felt like a satisfying challenge to me; they were always either pointless or actively frustrating, and they're used about three times too often even if they were implemented a little better.
+It's a common mechanic that during exploration, you slide down a steep slope of ice, rock, or whatever material, and you control only your left/right steering (and speed) and jumping as you go down.
+In most of these sections, there's a risk of falling off the edge and respawning at the top, and the steering is so slidey that it can be almost impossible to avoid this when you don't know how the path will curve around the next corner.
+These sequences never felt like a satisfying challenge to me; they were always either pointless or actively frustrating, and they're used about 3x too often even if they were implemented a little better.

-Also, they've inherited the problem every Dark Souls game and Sekiro has: if you try to lock on and the game doesn't think you're close enough or sufficiently in view, your camera gets thrown in a random direction, usually a disadvantageous one.
-And let's just say the designers and you often disagree on how close you should have to be to lock on...
+Also, they've inherited the problem every Dark Souls game and Sekiro has: if you try to lock on and the game doesn't think you're close enough or sufficiently in view, your camera gets thrown in a random direction instead of just failing to lock on.

 Also, nitpick: the difficulties are named badly.
 They're "Story", "Jedi Knight", "Jedi Master", and "Jedi Grandmaster".
 Why the hell not "Padawan"?
 Jedi Knight should never be the lowest difficulty with a themed name.

-Another ancillary thing about the difficulty levels - a good one - is that during selection you can see an approximation of how much of a difference they make.
+A good thing about the difficulty levels is that during selection you can see some sort of quantification of how much of a difference they make.
 This article shows what it looks like.
-I have no way of knowing how meaningful or accurate these summaries are, but oh boy, the gap between Jedi Master and Jedi Grandmaster is enormous.
+I've seen someone else play it on Jedi Master, and the preview is an accurate reflection of the difference.

 Fallen Order mostly gets this right: cutscenes only play the first time... but if you see a cutscene, die, and then exit the game, when you return it seems to have forgotten which cutscenes you've seen, and you can't skip them.
 This happened to me at the Taron Malicos boss fight, which has about 5 minutes of cinematic before it.